 10 Natural Herbs for Diabetes management

 Diabetes is one of the modern lifestyle-related diseases which is increasing so fast with time.
 As we all know the other famous name of diabetes is “A lifestyle disease”.
-Increasing diabetes rate is mainly because of lack of physical exercise, eating unhealthy diet, stress, obesity and sedentary lifestyle.
-In this article we are going to discuss the different types of herbs that we can take day to day basis to reduce or to control the risk of diabetes.
+Increasing diabetes rate is mainly because of lack of physical exercise, eating an unhealthy diet, stress, obesity and a sedentary lifestyle.
+In this article, we are going to discuss the different types of herbs that we can take day to day basis to reduce or to control the risk of diabetes.

-1. Stevia rebaudiana
+1. Stevia rebaudiana herbs for diabetes

 Stevia rebaudiana is a perennial herb which is used as a bio sweetener, The sweetness of stevia is higher than the normal sugar with little or almost no impact on the blood sugar level.
 The leaves of Stevia contains specific compounds of diterpene glycosides namely stevioside and rebaudioside A. These compounds are easily digestible and get absorbed in our body without any side effect.

 A study done by Curi et al 1996 suggests that taking stevia helps in the suppression of plasma glucose level and enhances the glucose tolerance of the human body (1).